Miss Grand Texas

-Miss Grand Taxas is a state-level female beauty pageant in Texas, founded in 2020.
-It is one of the state-level pageants for the national pageant Miss Grand USA.
-From 2020 to 2024, the competition license belonged to a Houston-based event organizer, Universal Misses Media (UMM), led by Marcelo Modesto.
+Miss Grand Texas is a state-level beauty pageant in Texas, established in 2020 to select the state's representative for the national Miss Grand USA pageant.
+From 2020 to 2024, the pageant license was held by the Houston-based event organizer Universal Misses Media (UMM), led by Marcelo Modesto.

-Texas has participated in the Miss Grand USA pageant since 2016; however, its representatives were either appointed or determined via casting processes in the early years of participation.
-The highest placement obtained by Texas candidates at the national level was the third runner-up, won in 2021 and 2023 by Sydney Salinas and Francie Millan, respectively.
+Texas has participated in the Miss Grand USA pageant since 2016.
+Before the establishment of the state pageant, its representatives were either appointed or selected through casting processes.
+The state's highest placement at the national competition is third runner-up, achieved by Sydney Salinas in 2021 and Francie Millan in 2023, respectively.

 Editions

 The following table details Miss Grand Texas's annual editions since 2020.